 Chronic pain can take over your life and keep you from doing the things you enjoy.
 You may not be able to travel, go to the gym, work, or enjoy the time spent with your family and friends.
 Getting a good night’s sleep may seem impossible when everything hurts.

 Approximately 20 percent of American adults are struggling with chronic pain.
-Most times, this symptom is due to underlying disorders like osteoarthritis, degenerative disc disease, fibromyalgia, or neuropathy.
+Most times, this symptom is due to underlying disorders like osteoarthritis, degenerative disc disease, sciatica, or migraines.
 Let’s take a look at the five most painful conditions so you can identify them at an early stage and receive the treatment you need.

 Back injuries are among the most painful conditions and can have a variety of causes, from poor exercise form to slips and falls.
 Sometimes, it takes one wrong move to injure your back and endure days of pain.